-These entries are called transactions and you’ll be able to view them for all accounts.
+Each entry you make is called a transaction and you’ll be able to view all of them for all accounts.
 A transaction can have more than one account associated with it.
-In the example there are two accounts associated with the transaction.
 When you view or edit a transaction you can see all the accounts associated with it.

 If you understand so far you’ve tackled the biggest hurdle in understanding how Scout Manager Accounting works and basic accounting practices.